-ANSWER: Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the allegations in this paragraph
+ANSWER: Defendant Mohammed denies he engaged in the wrongful acts alleged by plaintiff and lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

 33. Chicago Police Department employees, acting pursuant to the defective discipline policy described below, found plaintiff Lindsey's allegation to be unfounded.